 |REGISTRATION FEES||BY APRIL 22||AFTER APRIL 22|

-The conference takes place at the Citizen Hotel, located at 926 J Street in Sacramento (corner of 10th and J).
+The conference takes place at the Citizen Hotel, located at 926 J Street in Sacramento (corner of 10th and J) in the Metropolitan Terrace on the 7th Floor.
 A block of rooms has been reserved for the California Transit Association at a special rate of $189, plus tax.
-You may book your accommodations via this link.
-The cut-off date for making a reservation is April 23.
+The cut-off date for making a reservation is April 29.

 926 J Street